Directors and Staff

-Mrs. Kalkidan Alelign, Director and VP of Operations in Ethiopia, did her Masters degree in Social Work specializing in children and families in Addis Ababa University School of Social Work and got her BA in Sociology and Social Anthropology from the same university.
+Mrs. Kalkidan Alelign, VP and Director, did her Masters degree in Social Work specializing in children and families in Addis Ababa University School of Social Work and got her BA in Sociology and Social Anthropology from the same university.
 As a senior social worker she possesses ample experience in the area of Adoption, providing psychosocial support, translating and working with marginalized segments of the society.
 Through her involvement with different humanitarian and nongovernmental organizations both as an employee and a volunteer, she was coordinating various programs and providing technical support.
 Her thesis that focuses on Ethiopian birth mothers’ experience after relinquishment is serving as an insight for many who were not aware of birth mothers’ situation and depicts a glimpse of their day to day life.
 Mrs Kalkidan is Vice President in Ethiopian Adoption Connection (EAC) and aspires to help many.

 Tracey Chambers, Director and Secretary is a graduate of the University of Pennsylvania, and Columbia University School of Law.
 She has been an attorney for the United States Government since 1994.
 Tracey is a native New Yorker, but now lives in Washington, DC area.
 She is an intrafamily adoptee, and supports the voice of adoptees and first family.
 She adopted her daughter from Ethiopia in 2006.
 She and her daughter returned to Ethiopia in 2013.
 Since that time, she has maintained open and regular contact with her daughter’s Ethiopian family..